|Guaranteed ATAR||70 This is the ATAR level at which an offer of admission is guaranteed, subject to any other non-ATAR criteria being met.|

-This major will help you to make an impact and help society overcome and adapt to the challenges of our changing environment.
+Through examining the past, the History major seeks to help you understand present day societies, events and everyday life, and will encourage you to think of ways to help society overcome and adapt to the challenges of our changing environment.

 History is offered as part of the Bachelor of Arts.
 You can enhance your studies with a secondary major or choose from a range of elective units to support your career goals.You can study this as part of a double major:

 *Please note not all majors are offered online